How Much Does An Architect Cost?

 - ✖ None

-Hiring an Architect Checklist
+Checklist for Hiring an Architect in the UK

-Find an Architect by Word of Mouth: It's always preferable to find someone who comes strongly recommended by people you know and trust.
+It's always preferable to find someone who comes strongly recommended by people you know and trust.
 Inquire with friends and family if they have any recommendations for architects.

-Find an Architect You Can Work With: Your architect is the person you are entrusting with the design of your dream home.
+Your architect is the person you are entrusting with the design of your dream home.

 While planning permission for certain projects will always be contentious, they will know what will or will not gain approval, understand the success rate of other projects in the area, and build a rapport with those deciding your fate.

-Locate an architect whose prior work you admire.
 Nowadays, one of the simplest and quickest ways to view previous work is through a company's website.
 A website will be their primary selling tool, and there will most likely be a few well-photographed projects for you to peruse.

 This will show you the quality of their work, the architectural style they may specialise in, the materials they are familiar with, and the building systems they are used to working with.